dsuryd/dotNetify-Elements/ViewModels/Docs/GetStarted.md

 #### SPA Template

-The easiest way to get started to use the basic SPA template that contains the examples from this website.
+The easiest way to get started to use the basic SPA template that contains some of the examples from this website, and also include a functional login page with JWT authentication.

 Prerequisite:
 - Node.js